CSc-71010-Spring-2025/WALA-Quick-Start-Starter-Code/README.md

 For illustration purposes, we will use a Java program called jlex; this program is similar to the classic 'lex' scanner generator.
 First, we will focus on static analysis of the Jimple for program's methods.

-1. Visit https://classroom.github.com/a/MJd8dp2- and set up your repository.
+1. Accept the [GitHub Classroom invitation] and set up your repository.
 1. Clone your repository, for example:
     ```bash
     git clone https://github.com/CSc-71010-Fall-2025/wala-quick-start-khatchad